idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 ## Data cleaning techniques

-- The `mice` [R package](https://cran.r-project.org/web/packages/mice/index.html) (`mice`: "Multivariate Imputation by Chained Equations") was chosen to impute the values.
+The `mice` [R package](https://cran.r-project.org/web/packages/mice/index.html) (`mice`: "Multivariate Imputation by Chained Equations") was chosen to impute the values.
 Refer to the code in [EDA.Rmd](GiveMeSomeCredit/EDA.Rmd) at `imputed = complete(mice(simplified))`.
-Since the imputation process can take a lot of time, and can be slightly different each time as a result of the randomization inherent in the technqiue, the resulting imputed values were stored in a file for reuse.
+Since the imputation process can take a lot of time, and can be slightly different each time as a result of the randomization inherent in the technqiue, the resulting imputed values were stored in a file (`imputed_simplified.Rda`) for reuse.

 In the training dataset, the variables `age`, `MonthlyIncome`, `NumberOfDependents` contained **NA** values.
-For these variables with **NA**s, the values were imputed using `mice` and the resulting cleaned data was saved to a file `cs-training-cleaned.csv`.
+For these variables with **NA**s, the values were imputed using `mice`.
 Also, the variables  `NumberOfTime30-59DaysPastDueNotWorse`, `NumberOfTime60-89DaysPastDueNotWorse`, `NumberOfTimes90DaysLate` effectively contained **NA** values .
 The **NA**s in these variables were set to the *median* values.

+The resulting cleaned data was saved to a file `cs-training-cleaned.csv`, to be used as-is as input in [Modeling.Rmd](GiveMeSomeCredit/Modeling.Rmd).

 ## Feature Discovery